 The screed / bedding mortar is usually made up of NHL5 and sharp sand at a 2:1 ratio, for the job below they used a 75mm screed laid in two parts (see Picture 6 & 7) and then laid flagstones onto it using a 25mm bed (Picture 8).

 With thanks to Matthew Clements – for more information about this Limecrete project please see the April & May 2011 section of his blog : Click Here

-The image on the right shows how this limecrete floor looks in cross section.
+The image on the shows how this limecrete floor looks in cross section.

-This image along method statement should be enough of a guide for you or your builder to design or create your own floor.
+This image along method statement can be used as a guide for you or your builder to design and create your own floor.